-All large events in Dorset have existing relationships with their respective safety advisory groups, however if you are planning for a new event and are in search of guidance there are a number of tools available to read below.
-These tools help event organisers in documenting their procedures for both the "steady state" (normal operation) of the event as well as during an emergency (crisis state).
+All large events in the Dorset Council area have existing relationships with their respective SAGs, however if you are planning a new event and are in search of guidance, there are a number of tools available which can help you to document you procedures for both normal operation (steady state) of the event as well as during an emergency (crisis state).

 General guidance for larger events

 The Purple Guide - the essential guide to event organising.
 Please note there is a £25 subscription fee to access the information on this website

 West Dorset guidance for organisers of large events - aimed at events of more than 500 people